jchromik/tuk2-exercise1/README.md

     ORDER BY "Transcript"."VisitYear" - "Patient"."YearOfBirth" ASC
 ```

-- through that data get the interpolated doctor visits per age
+The average age for e.g. the age group 20 - 29 is 24 years and those people will visit doctors in average 1/10 of the total number of visits of that age group.
+It's different for the first (only data for patients 15-19 years) and the last (only 90 year old patients) age group.
+Those average patients are marked with a red dot.
+Their data gets interpolated to show visits per age:

 ![alt text](task3/plots/interpolatedDoctorVisits.png)

+For the interpolation we used the SciPy library and got the best results with its "CubicSpline" method.
+This interpolation technique
+creates splines in form of cubic functions between each of two neighbouring points.
+To get a smooth transition between two splines the 1st and 2nd
+derivation have to be identical at the joins of those splines.

-- comparance of the interpolated and the real values: The data gets compared to the actual data: The achieved Mean Squared Error is about 15157 and the Root Mean Squared Error about 123:
+The data gets compared to the actual data:

 ![alt text](task3/plots/interpolatedVsRealDoctorVisits.png)

+The achieved Mean Squared Error is about 13808.5 and the Root Mean Squared Error about 117.5.

 Second part:

 We used 90% of the data to train and 10% to test our model for both Diastolic and Systolic Blood Pressure.
 The plots show the whole testing data or only 100 data points to have a more detailed look.
-The achieved R^2 for Systolic Blood Pressure was 0.0282854713335, for Diastolic Blood Pressure  0.021655668377:
+The achieved R^2 for Systolic Blood Pressure was 0.028, for Diastolic Blood Pressure  0.021:

 We used this query to access the data for Smoking Status, BMI ,Age and Blood Pressures: